Abdul Rasaq Akeem: Lion City Sailors

+Loan to Albirex Niigata (S)

+On 15 January 2026, Abdul Rasaq joined Albirex Niigata (S) on loan for the remainder of the 2025–26 season.

 International career

 Abdul Rasaq was born to a Nigerian father and Singaporean mother.
 He is a practicing Muslim.

 Abdul Rasaq made his Singapore national team debut on 14 November 2024 in a 3–2 win over Myanmar.